jfversluis/Plugin.Maui.CalendarStore/README.md

 ### Calendars

-Once you have created a `Calendars` you can interact with it in the following ways:
+Once you have created a `CalendarStore` instance you can interact with it in the following ways:

 #### Methods